What is change management?

-Change management is about making sure that the people, process and things that make up the busines are ready and able to go live with a new business as usual using the solution delivered by the project
+Change management is about making sure that the people, processes and things that make up the business are ready and able to go live with a new business as usual using the solution delivered by the project

 Business change requires individual change AT SCALE

-Project and Change Management plans need to be aligned – You know your delivery methodology.
-How can change management fit alongside it?
+Project and Change Management plans need to be aligned – You know your delivery methodology...so how can change management fit alongside it?
 For example,

 What are the phases and deliverables?